-Being a bylaw of the County of the Newell in the province of Alberta, to a adopt an Intermunicipal Development Plan between the Municipal District of Taber and the County of Newell pursuant to sections 631 and 692 of the Municipal Government Act, Revised Statutes of Alberta 2000, Chapter M-26, as amended;
+BEING a bylaw of the County of Warner No. 5 in the Province of Alberta, to adopt an Intermunicipal Development Plan between the Municipal District of Taber and the County of Warner No. 5 pursuant to sections 631 and 692 of the Municipal Government Act, Revised Statutes of Alberta 2000, Chapter M-26, as amended;

-WHEREAS municipalities are required by the province to expand intermunicipal planning efforts to address common planning issues and where the possible effects of development transcends municipal boundaries.
+WHEREAS municipalities are required by the province to expand intermunicipal planning efforts to address planning matters that transcend municipal boundaries through an intermunicipal development plan;

-AND WHEREAS both the Councils of the Municipal District of Taber and the County of Newell agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.
+AND WHEREAS both the Councils of the County of Warner No. 5 and the Municipal District of Taber agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.